-Measureable Goals and Health Outcomes for the MOC
+Measureable Goals and Health Outcomes

 Community Care has established several goals within the Model of Care:

 - Improve quality of health care and service delivery while containing costs. - Reduce fragmentation and inefficiency in the existing health care delivery system. - Increase the ability of people to live in the community and participate in decisions regarding their own health care.